JorjaFox/website/content/_posts-old-blog/2009-09-02-animal-acres-gala-postponed.md

 As this alert is sent to you, we are working on the details, however here is information we have available to assist with your Gala plans.

-<strong>Location:</strong>  The Riviera Country Club  1250 Capri Drive Pacific Palisades, CA  90272   310-454-6591
-An internationally renowned country club noted for its spectacular beauty, elegance, and design.
+**Location:**  The Riviera Country Club  1250 Capri Drive Pacific Palisades, CA  90272   310-454-6591 An internationally renowned country club noted for its spectacular beauty, elegance, and design.
 For more information, please visit: www.therivieracountryclub.com

-<strong>Date & Time:</strong>  Saturday, September 12th    5:00 pm to midnight
+**Date & Time:**  Saturday, September 12th    5:00 pm to midnight

-<strong>Accommodations:</strong> The club has a limited number of rooms available -- please reserve immediately if you would like to stay here.
+**Accommodations:** The club has a limited number of rooms available -- please reserve immediately if you would like to stay here.
 The club is offering a special rate to Gala guests.
 Please call 310-454-6591 or email: kurtw@rccla.com.
 You will need to mention that you are attending the Animal Acres Gala.

-<strong>Dress Code:</strong> The Gala event is "dressed to impress", and the country club has a dress code as well.
+**Dress Code:** The Gala event is "dressed to impress", and the country club has a dress code as well.
 Please note all Gala guests must follow the club's dress code or they will not be admitted.
 The code includes: 1) Dress shoes (no flip-flops, etc); 2) No denim of any color, code or style; 3) No t-shirts.
 We recommend gowns or upscale cocktail attire for women; Dress suits or tuxedos for men.

 <img src="//static.jorjafox.net/wordpress/2009/09/Riviera-Country-Club.jpg" alt="Riviera Country Club" title="Riviera Country Club" width="331" class="alignleft size-full wp-image-2001" /> We are re-confirming our celebrity hosts and performers and will post any changes or updates on our website: www.animalacres.org -- please click on the Gala button.
 The Gala cocktail party and dinner will be hosted by Madeleine Bistro.

 Our heartfelt thanks to The Riviera Country Club, and to all of you who have helped us in every way possible during this emergency.
 We look forward to spending a special evening with you to celebrate our farmed animal friends.
 Thank you from ALL of us at Animal Acres. </blockquote>